-Saffron Housing Trust now has over 5300 properties throughout East Anglia.
-In 2004, 4300 properties were transferred from South Norfolk Council – the growth in the number of homes a clear indication of Saffron’s commitment to provide more affordable homes for the people of East Anglia.
+Saffron Housing Trust now has nearly 5,500 homes throughout East Anglia; see where these are located on the Saffron Property Map.
+In 2004, 4,300 properties were transferred from South Norfolk Council – the growth in the number of homes a clear indication of Saffron’s commitment to provide more affordable homes for the people of East Anglia.

 Since 2004 a programme of works has been completed ensuring that our houses comply with the Decent Homes standard and that we make continuous improvements such as the kitchens project completed in 2009.
 We also look to make our properties as energy efficient as possible and we have also recently installed pv panels on over 800 of our homes.
 A high level of maintenance is given to our older properties as well as bringing new affordable homes to East Anglia.

 Over the last eighteen months, as part of our new developments, we have built small numbers of homes in rural communities.
 South Norfolk Council and Saffron Housing Trust have a desire to keep affordable homes for local people in rural villages.
 We have also added to our ‘general needs’ housing stock in that time.

 Saffron is also one of the largest providers in the country of HOLD properties – Home Ownership for those with Long term Disabilities.
 Whilst Saffron has shared ownership HOLD properties throughout East Anglia, several homes were recently completed in Lowestoft, in partnership with Suffolk County Council.
 HOLD properties mean that those who have particular needs – and their families – not only know they have a home for as long as they need it but that they can specify how their individual support is provided.

 In the last few years we have also worked with partners to open a range of new facilities: